Sham feeding for infants with unrepaired long-gap oesophageal atresia

 A sham feed is a feed given to an infant with unrepaired long-gap oesophageal atresia, with a Replogle tube in the upper oesophageal pouch connected to suction, which drains the milk to prevent aspiration.

-The feed is removed from the oesophageal pouch by suction and re-fed to the infant via the gastrostomy tube to associate oral feeding with satiety, with the milk entering the stomach at the same time.
+The feed is removed from the oesophageal pouch by suction, collected in a trap and re-fed to the infant via the gastrostomy tube to associate oral feeding with satiety, with the milk entering the stomach at the same time.

 Sham feeding principles